 Since the actual computer is part of the screen and there is no extra tower you have to use, you will have more space on your desk.

-An all-in-one computer also has fewer cords since your monitor is connected to your PSU inside.
-So you just have one external plug.
+An all-in-one computer has fewer cords since your monitor is connected to your PSU inside the unit.
+So you have one external plug.

 Having fewer cords also keeps your gaming space looking nice, and it is one less thing to worry about!

-Having fewer parts of your computer and cords is not only necessary if you want to keep a clean space, but it is also easier to move it if you like to rearrange your gaming space often.
+Having fewer parts of your computer and cords is not only necessary if you want to keep a clean space, but it is also easier to move if you often rearrange your gaming space.

-Otherwise, it is better if you want to move your computer around so you can play games in different places.
+Otherwise, it is better to move your computer around so you can play games in different places.